Kharon4/beautifulTrees_IS_F311/beautifulTrees/README.md

 Doxygen was used to generate this documentation.
 Use the command `doxygen Doxyfile` from this directory to generate the html files in `html` directory.
 Ensure `doxygen` is installed.

+## Analysis of our work

+Click on _Files_ above to see the analysis and demos.